samandeveloper/Python-data-projects/Data Visualization with Python/Pie Charts, Box Plots, Scatter Plots, and Bubble Plots with Matplotlib/README.md

-## In this code, we will plot the Area plots, Histogram plots and Bar plots.
+## In this code, we will plot Pie Charts, Box Plots, Scatter Plots, and Bubble Plots using Matplotlib.
 The result images are as follows:

 #### 1. Pie Plot to show immigration to Canada by Continent [1980 - 2013]:
 <img width="433" alt="pie chart" src="https://github.com/user-attachments/assets/3deeb242-650d-493e-9351-9a50ee3744a6">